SlimTim10/Arduino-Text-Adventure/README.md

 * A level 3 player attacking a level 3-or-below enemy can do 20 to 30 damage.
 * A level 3 player attacking a level 4 enemy can do 10 to 20 damage.
 The enemy can do 30 to 40 damage.

+When a battle is won, the player gains XP (experience) equal to `enemy's level * 10`.
+The player's level increases when their XP reaches a certain number (20 for level 1 -> level 2, 40 for level 2 -> level 3, 60 for level 3 -> level 4, ...).
+The maximum level is 10 (for enemies too).

 ## Hardware

 - [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno)